-I do take my large Canyon SLR camera on longer foreign trips, but I love using the iPhone for shooting.
-In that way you can be more discreet and able to capture a moment without being intrusive, particularly with people.
-It is also nice not to have to carry your camera at night.
-I just took a class in Creative Photography for the iPhone.
-There are so many apps and creative ways to use the phone without having to take a large camera.
-I just went to Vancouver, BC and just used my iPhone!
+2. Often, I do take my large Canyon SLR camera on longer foreign trips, but I love using the iPhone for shooting.
+In that way you can be more discreet and able to capture a moment without being intrusive to people.
+It is also beneficial not to have to carry your camera at night which can be a safety concern over having it stolen.
+I recently took my third class in Creative Photography for the iPhone.
+I learned of many apps and creative ways to use the phone without having to take a large camera.
+Recommended apps include DistressedFX, Hipstamatic, Hyperlapse and Tintype.
+On a recent trip to Vancouver, BC, I only used my iPhone!

 I also don’t take selfies nor do I use a selfie stick.
 In my opinion, that is a huge giveaway of being a tourist!
 There can be large crowds at the top tourist destinations around the world with people trying to get the perfect shot or the perfect selfie.
 I just want to be able to document the experience of where I am while blending in.
 In order to be respectful, remember to ask permission if you want to take photos of people.
 I also don’t like having to tip for taking a photo, particularly in some tourist areas, where the results in my opinion are less authentic.

 3. When traveling solo, try to stay in small boutique hotels, inns and B&Bs in the neighborhoods away from the tourist centers, but easy to get there by walking or public transportation.
 In that way you are meeting more locals and other travelers.
 You can do this as a couple or as a small group as well.

 4. For a true local’s experience, go to neighborhood cafes and coffee shops to hang out.
 Also don’t be afraid to travel alone or eat alone in a restaurant.
 Personally, I have met some lovely people, just by smiling and visiting with them in a restaurant.
 On more than one occasion, I have been asked to join them at their table which adds to a great experience.